Tech stocks drag European shares from multi-year highs

 Asset performance in 2015: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Alexandre Boksenbaum-Granier, Blaise Robinson and Alistair Smout; Editing by Gareth Jones)
+Today's European research round-up (Additional reporting by Alexandre Boksenbaum-Granier, Blaise Robinson and Alistair Smout; Editing by Tom Heneghan)

 * Investors expect liberal Moon to be elected S. Korea president